tfc/tfc.github.io/posts/2022-03-20-unique-heterogeneous-typelists.md

 Often enough such hints are not needed (in this specific case the code will compile without), but they also make it easier to read the code due to its explicitness.

 That the output type is `HList (Reverse inputList)` is the simpler part of this function.
-But that i have to write down the `ReversedHList inputList '[] (Reverse inputList)` class constraint is something that i didn't get for a long time.
+But that I have to write down the `ReversedHList inputList '[] (Reverse inputList)` class constraint is something that I didn't get for a long time.
 If you leave that away, the compiler will give you the following feedback:

 ```